stat6250-w18/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 4]
 - Question (mresendiz3-stat6250): Does the period hold a numeric value in itself to indicate a null numeric value?
 What does it hold if it doesn't hold a 0/1.
+- Answer (mresendiz3-stat6250): A period is considered a radix point and has a value less than one.

 [Course Textbook Chapter 1, Problem 5]
 - Question (mresendiz3-stat6250): If SAS is internationally used are different alphabets used to make variable names or is English standard across all programs?
+- Answer (mresendiz3-stat6250): Yes, in fact SAS has its own language-specific files and varies between languages.

 [Course Textbook Chapter 1, Problem 8]
 - Question (mresendiz3-stat6250): What if numeric variables exceed 8 bytes?
 Are